-Note that any primary decomposition contains a minimal primary decomposition (remove ideals until the decomposition becomes minimal, using Lemma 6.6).
+Note that any primary decomposition contains a minimal primary decomposition (remove ideals until the decomposition becomes minimal, using the last lemma).

 In general, not all ideals are decomposable.
-We shall see in section 7 below that all ideals are decomposable if R is noetherian.
+We shall see later that all ideals are decomposable if R is noetherian.